mattranalletta/05-gender-equality-COVID-19/README.md

 ## Findings and Conclusions

-After training and feature engineering a model, I ended up with a .57 R-squared value and a 3.71 RMSE, with all countries having Covid-19 Hardship values in the range of 10 to 37.
+After training and feature engineering a model, I ended up with a .57 R-squared value and a 3.71 RMSE, with all countries having COVID-19 hardship values in the range of 10 to 37.

 Top features with positive correlation to COVID-19 hardship:
 - Country in the Americas (+2.55)